Plan Summary Menu

 • The death and survivor benefits payable to your Plan beneficiary upon your death based on your Western Conference of Teamsters Pension Plan participation up through 2001.
 (Click here for more information.)

-If you were ever a participant in the Western States Food Plan, when you near retirement, the Northern California Administrative Office can help you understand how your benefits are calculated and how to make any decisions regarding benefits affected by the merger.
+If you were ever a participant in the Western States Food Plan, when you near retirement, your Administrative Office can help you understand how your benefits are calculated and how to make any decisions regarding benefits affected by the merger.

 Former Local 85 Plan Participants